 Student Life Report

-VP Student Life Sophia Esterle was unable to attend, and later announced she would be taking an indefinite leave from SSMU.
-In her place, President Mansdoerfer presented her report and highlighted Esterle’s work with student groups.
+VP Student Life Cody Esterle was unable to attend, and later announced they would be taking an indefinite leave from SSMU.
+In their place, President Mansdoerfer presented their report and highlighted Esterle’s work with student groups.

-She was able to find space for clubs while building construction went on and executed campaigns such as Mental Health Awareness Week, and McGill’s first ever eating disorder Awareness Week, which she created to help provide resources to students with eating disorders after the Eating Disorder Program (EDP) was cut last year.
+They were able to find space for clubs while building construction went on and executed campaigns such as Mental Health Awareness Week, and McGill’s first ever eating disorder Awareness Week, which they created to help provide resources to students with eating disorders after the Eating Disorder Program (EDP) was cut last year.

 The President announced governance documentation updates, as well as Internal Regulations updates including the creation of a conflict of interest policy.
 He outlined his plans to increase psychological and dental coverage from $500-$1000 reasoning that it will better reflect the psychological claims made at SSMU, and that the increase will be important for wisdom teeth removals.